Motor race draws world gaze to Bahrain, Arab Spring's forgotten corner

 Information Minister Samira Rajab denied security forces would have carried out such an action.

-On many evenings youths block roads with palm tree trunks and couches, burn tyres and throw petrol bombs and iron rods at police forces who fire teargas and bird shot bullets.
+On many evenings youths block roads with palm tree trunks and couches, burn tires and throw petrol bombs and iron rods at police forces who fire teargas and bird shot bullets.

 Against the backdrop of low-grade violence, Western diplomats acknowledge the challenge posed to the dialogue talks but hope they will eventually progress.